Joel-Singh/denison-snake-programming-competition/README.md

 # Game format

-The game is very similar to classic snake except there are two slithery snakes.
+The game is very similar to classic snake except there are two.
 Every timestep, the head of each snake will go up, down, left, or right and a fruit will spawn on a regular interval.
 If the head of one snake runs into the edge, itself, or the other snake, it loses.
 If the heads of the snakes run into